briansunter/graph/site/src/content/logseq/recurrence-relation-masters-theorem-subtracting.md

 $T(n) = T(n-1) + n^2$ -> $O(n^3)$

-Just multiply the term after the + by n, since you k it will be repeated n times via recursion
+Just multiply the term after the + by n, since you know it will be repeated n times via recursion

 What if it's not decreasing by 1?
 It still works